A journal for industry and audiences covering the past, present, and future of the musical stage.

 Brutal.
 Frank.
 Unforgiving.
 The Musical Theatre Report, launched on August 12, 2024, is a journal for industry and audiences covering the past, present, and future of the musical stage.
 It offers a fresh perspective on the art form, driven by a detailed, holistic, and serious-minded approach, with a focus on artistic excellence, historical accuracy, and informed theatrical discourse.

 The Report is published on Sundays.
-The main dispatch contains quick takes, a quote of the week, rumor has it…, for your consideration…, select press announcements from the past week, a list of the upcoming week’s previews and openings, and excerpts of new full-length articles, published individually, including detailed reviews, opinions, fact checks, and satirical essays.
-The detailed reviews cover productions opening in New York and out of town, and they reach beyond any one show, with creative discussions that are universal.
+The main dispatch contains a variable combination of reviews and reappraisals, inside stories, opinions, quick takes, fact checks, and satirical essays.
+Plus, a quote of the week, select press announcements from the past week, and a list of the upcoming week’s previews and openings.
+The detailed reviews and reappraisals cover productions opening in New York and out of town, and they reach beyond any one show, with creative discussions that are universal.

 The main dispatch is accessible for free.
-The full-length articles are accessible with a paid subscription of $2 per month or $20 per year.
-And all past articles are similarly accessible with a paid subscription, though a handful are accessible for free.
+Certain independent articles are accessible with a paid subscription of $2 per month or $20 per year.
+And all past independent articles are similarly accessible with a paid subscription, though a handful are accessible for free.
 They include:

 • The Broadway Musical is Not in Trouble!